pu2clr/SI4735/examples/SI47XX_09_NOKIA_5110/ALL_IN_ONE_7_BUTTONS/user_manual.md

    * To switch the mode (AM, LSB or USB), press mode button and then rotate the encoder.

-   * And in a similar manner, you can alter AGC/Attenuation, STEP and Bandwith settings.
+   * Adjust the AGC/Attenuation, STEP, and Bandwidth settings using the same process.

-     __Tip:__ Try press and release the push button quickly.
-If you hold the button too long, the board may randomly alternate the command status (enable and disable).
+     __Tip:__ Press and release the push button quickly.
+If you hold the button down, the microcontroller will think the button is being rapidly pressed, this will make it rapidly alternate whichever setting the button was operating.
+Just a quick press and release is the best way to operate the button.

 2. SEEK COMMAND